ebi-pf-team/interproscan6/README.md

     * [Apptainer](https://apptainer.org/)

-You don't need anything else, Nextflow will download the workflow from GitHub, and required data can be automatically downloaded when running InterProScan.
+You don't need anything else, Nextflow will download the workflow from GitHub, and required data are automatically downloaded when running InterProScan.

 > [!IMPORTANT]
 > Phobius, SignalP and DeepTMHMM require separate licenses and downloads.
 See [Licensed analyses](#licensed-analyses).